vslee/CoinbaseExchange.NET/README.md

 * OrderBook / RealtimeOrderBook
 * PersonalOrders (with submission, cancellation, and pagination)
 * Products
+* Note missing pieces below

 ## What needs to be completed
 * Last 10% of the Accounts endpoint
   * The API states that there are 4 account history types (deposit, withdraw, match, fee) and does not detail what the structure of the responses will be for each of these.
 (See ./Endpoints/Account/AccountHistory.cs)
 * The rest of the endpoints
 * Pagination to be spread to all endpoints where it makes sense
+* Bugs.
+This library has numerous bugs.
+I have tried to fix as many of them as I could, but undoubtedly many still exist.
+If you use this, you will likely run into one which causes you to lose a lot of money.
+You have been warned.
+* Please feel free to send pull requests fixing any bugs you may have found.